edwarado/COMP4805/README.md

 Open the index.html

-In the data foler, The bitcoin price and bitcoin news could be found.
+In the data foler, The bitcoin price, bitcoin news, jupyter file and RStudio file could be found.